IT2R4-Rizal-Project/Rizal_Library_Project/README.md

 ## Getting Started

-1. Clone this repository
+1. Clone this repository.
-2. Open `index.html` in your web browser
+2. Open `index.html` in your web browser.
-3. Navigate through the different sections using the menu
+3. Navigate through the different sections using the menu.